-From stiffness and back pain to headaches and eyestrain, being stuck at a desk all day can seriously impact your health.
-Fortunately, there are ways you can combat these issues without even leaving your desk.
+From stiffness and back pain to headaches and eyestrain, being stuck at a desk all day can seriously impact your wellbeing.
+Fortunately, there are ways you can combat these issues and improve your health without even leaving your desk.

 How to improve your physical activity at work

-Exercise is key for keeping your body functioning well and burning calories to prevent unwanted weight gain, so it’s vital to get up and moving throughout the day.
-What’s more, spending prolonged periods of time sitting down has also been identified as a risk factor for various health issues, so it’s really important for those who work at a desk to schedule in activity throughout the day.
-Why not:
+Exercise is key for keeping your body functioning well and burning calories to prevent unwanted weight gain.
+What’s more, spending prolonged periods of time sitting down has been identified as a risk factor for various health issues.
+For those who work at a desk, it’s really important to keep activity levels up throughout the day.

-- Make a point of standing up and moving at least once an hour throughout the day.
+- Stand up and move at least once an hour throughout the day.
 Get a coffee or tea, refill your water bottle or simply walk across the office to speak to a colleague rather than emailing them.
-You could even try organising a “walking meeting”, when you meet up with your team to discuss ideas while going for a stroll – it’s much more energising than sitting in a stuffy boardroom, and can help stimulate creativity and bonding.
-You could also invest in a headset and stand while making phone calls to further cut down your sitting time.
+You could even organise a “walking meeting”, and meet with your team to discuss ideas while going for a stroll.
+It’s much more energising than sitting in a stuffy boardroom, and can help stimulate creativity and bonding.
+Consider investing in a headset and stand while making phone calls to further reduce your sitting time.
 Even fidgeting has the power to burn calories – so start tapping your toes while you sit!
-This keeps your muscles from stiffening into one position (contributing to back pain and poor posture) and helps with circulation.
+Your muscles are less like to stiffen into one position (contributing to back pain) and circulation and posture are improved.

-- Get away from your desk at lunchtime – go for a run, attend a gym class or simply take a brisk stroll around the block.
+- Get away from your desk at lunchtime – go for a run, attend a gym class or stroll around the block.
 You’ll feel calmer, more energetic and focused when you get back to your desk, and burn some calories too.

-- If you’re having an exceptionally busy day and simply can’t leave your desk, there are a range of toning and stretching exercises you can do right in your chair.
-Most are fairly discreet, so even if you work in an open-plan office, it shouldn’t prove disruptive to your colleagues – they may even wish to join in.
+- On exceptionally busy days when can’t leave your desk, there are lots of toning and stretching exercises you can do right in your chair.
+Most are fairly discreet, so in an open-plan office, it shouldn’t disrupt your colleagues.
+They may even want to join in!
 Exercises that involve lifting or pulling your own body weight are ideal as they don’t require any equipment.
 These handy toning exercises compiled by Forbes, such as the sitting spinal stretch and the feet-up hamstring stretch, will help relieve aches and tension, while triceps desk dips and the invisible chair sit will help to strengthen the muscles.
 Even something as simple as clenching your glutes while you sit or pulling in your abs can have a toning effect and help improve circulation.

 How to improve your nutrition at work

-When at work, we tend to opt for convenience or comfort over nutrition when choosing our midday meal.
+We tend to opt for convenience or comfort over nutrition when choosing our midday meal at work.
 Instead of hitting that greasy takeaway at lunchtime or snacking on crisps or chocolate from the vending machine, why not:

 - Bring healthy food from home – it’s easier than you think to prepare healthy lunches in advance.
 Not only will you have more control over the calorie, fat and sugar content of your food, but you’ll likely save money too.